Next.js

 rg4js('apiKey', '${process.env.RAYGUN_API_KEY}');

-The Raygun API key will now be loaded from the next.config.js file and included in the script tag that's sent to the browser.
+The Raygun API key will then be loaded from the next.config.js file and included in the script tag that's sent to the browser.